How to Market to Every Filipino: A Complete Guide to SEC Classes A to E

 💬

-Referrals from neighbors, relatives, and barkada carry massive trust.
-Seed products through community leaders.
+Referrals from neighbors, relatives, and barkada carry enormous trust.
+Seed products through community leaders, barangay officials, and local sari-sari store owners.

 Class E – The Poverty Segment